daballachris/stock_analyzer/README.rst

 - -v --version Show the version number
 - -e --endDate Last day of data being requested.
 Default is today.
 - -s --symbol Stock symbol you want to analyze.
 If not provided, you will be prompted for it.
+- -s --all Gets all S&P 500 stocks and analyzes them

 Examples
 """"""""